Seven hours on the train that leads to war

 Misha Alekseienko returns to Dnipro after a few days in Kiev visiting a friend.
 He believes that the frontal war will not end up being unleashed, but he recognizes that many people have left (or are considering leaving) for a while as a precaution.
 Misha explains that if there were to be a Russian invasion, Dnipro might be one of the first cities to be attacked.

 Next to Misha sits Ruslan Maltsev.
 He is a nice guy who turns 18 today.
-One of the passengers has problems with his cell phone and he offers to share his internet data.
+One of the passengers has problems with his mobile and he offers to share his internet data.
 He also lives in Dnipro.
 He is worried about a possible war.
-But, for now, he has been more closely affected by covid.
-His classes in Kiev have been suspended and they have to go back to video calls.
+But, for now, the covid has touched him more closely.
+Their classes in Kiev have been suspended and they have to go back to video calls.

-At the station, soldiers returning to their homes in Kiev and those going to the front meet
+At the station the soldiers who return to their homes in Kiev and those who go to the front cross

 It is midnight and the train finally reaches Dnipro.
 Almost all the passage is asleep.
 It snows and silence reigns.
 The noise of the shots is only a couple of hours from here.